 Work-Life Balance in Australia

 New research by Humanforce reveals that nearly half of the 500 surveyed Australian workers switched jobs in the past year.
-Despite rising living costs, 54% prioritized better work-life balance and wellbeing over higher pay.
+Despite rising living costs, 54% prioritised better work-life balance and wellbeing over higher pay.
 The survey also found that 98% of respondents considered the overall employee value proposition (EVP) crucial in their decision to change employers.
 Employees now value work-life balance initiatives and career growth opportunities more than financial benefits.

 It has significantly impacted employment opportunities in Australia.
 When employees have time for personal activities, they return to work refreshed and ready to tackle tasks.
 They take fewer sick days, bring more energy to their tasks, and remain with the company longer.
 Big companies like Google and Deloitte have seen soaring productivity levels after investing in work-life balance initiatives, demonstrating that these efforts can transform productivity by enhancing Australian work culture and employee mindset.